fnalways/terminus-docs/docs/manual/get-started/install-olares.md

 1. Make sure your Windows meets the following requirements.
     - CPU: 4 cores or above
     - RAM: 16 or above (available memory)
-    - Storage: 64GB or above (available disk space)
+    - Storage: 64 GB or above (available disk space)
     - Supported Systems:
         - Windows 10 or 11
         - Linux (on WSL2): Ubuntu 20.04 LTS or later; Debian 11 or later